Crisp and Co. Banner Image

 However, before moving in together, it’s imperative that you and your partner are clear on a number of legal issues to avoid disputes arising in the future.
 While it may not be the conversation you want to have with your partner, it’s vital to safeguarding your assets and protecting your interests.

-What rights do cohabiting couples have?
+What rights do cohabitating couples have?

 While unmarried cohabiting couples do not share the same rights as a married couple, both still have certain rights and responsibilities.